 How does it work?

-We set up a video call.
-I offer an option for a quick chat to determine if my services are a good fit for you.
-If so, I send you a health questionnaire and we meet for an initial video consultation, which takes about 45 minutes.
-I will recommend some things that should help, and a follow-up plan.
+You request a session through my bookings page at Practice Better, my telehealth platform.
+I will send a confirmation and an invite to Practice Better, which you will need to join in order to meet.
+Through the online patient portal, I will send you some forms to fill out, including a health questionnaire.
+When the appointment time arrives, we meet for an initial video consultation, which takes about 30 minutes.
+I will recommend some things that should help (see below), and a follow-up plan.
 Generally we continue to meet every couple of weeks, once a month, or whatever is needed.

 What kinds of health support can you offer through the Internet?